-Graham is a high yielding winter feed wheat with a wide sowing window – late March until late June.
+Graham is a high yielding winter feed or milling wheat with a wide sowing window – late March until late June.
 It has a good disease resistance profile and it responds well to fungicides.

 It has a robust disease package and produces a big and heavy grain sample.
 In its first year of FAR trials, Graham produced outstanding yields across a wide range of sites with yields in Canterbury ranging from 11.3 t/ha on dryland – to 17.5 t/ha under irrigation in Methven.

 Graham has stiff straw, but is a medium tall variety so will benefit from a moderate PGR program.
 It has an excellent disease profile, with low sprouting risk and early maturity.
 The ideal plant population for March/April sowing is 150 plants/m².
 For late May and June sowing, plant population should be increased to 200 plants/m².